-Wynne E. Norton, Ph.D., is a Program Director in Implementation Science in the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
-Dr. Norton holds a secondary appointment in the Health Systems and Interventions Research Branch in the Healthcare Delivery Research Program in DCCPS and serves as co-chair of the DCCPS Clinical Trials Coordination Group.
+Wynne E. Norton, Ph.D. is a Program Director in Implementation Science (IS) in the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
+Dr. Norton holds a secondary appointment in the Healthcare Delivery Research Program and also serves as co-chair of the DCCPS Clinical Trials Coordination Group.

-Dr. Norton completed her Ph.D. in social psychology from the University of Connecticut (2009).
+Prior to joining the NCI in 2015, Dr. Norton was an Assistant Professor at the University of Alabama at Birmingham School of Public Health.
+She conducted implementation research in HIV/AIDS, surgical care, cancer, and other health areas with funding from the NIH, CDC, and the Bill and Melinda Gates Foundation, among other agencies.
+In 2012, Dr. Norton taught a novel course in implementation science.
+Dr. Norton received her Ph.D. in Social Psychology from the University of Connecticut (2009).
 Her dissertation was funded by an individual National Research Service Award from the National Institute of Mental Health.
-Dr. Norton received her B.A. in psychology from the College of William and Mary (2004).
+Dr. Norton received her B.A. in Psychology with honors from the College of William and Mary (2004).

 - De-implementation of ineffective practices across the cancer control continuum

 - Pragmatic randomized controlled trials of implementation strategies

 - Implementation of evidence-based practices in cancer care delivery